High school students can earn college credit while still enrolled in high school through Southern Oregon University.

 This program offers students a great way to get a headstart on college requirements and save money.

 ASC tuition is currently $50 per credit, or $200 for a 4-credit class.
 This is a 75+% savings off the regular SOU student price per credit.

 Learn more about participating schools and classes, and how to enroll in ASC.

-EE also offers a savings off of normal tuition prices.
-Approved students can register for 100 and 200 level courses at a current rate of $86 per credit, a savings of 50% off the regular SOU price per credit.
+EE also offers a savings off of full tuition costs.
+Approved students can register for 100 and 200 level courses at a savings of 50% off the regular SOU price per credit.

-Learn more about eligibility for and enrollment in the Early Entry program.
+Learn more about eligibility for and admittance to the Early Entry program.

 Do Early College Credits Transfer to Other Schools?

-- Most colleges and universities in the United States accept ASC and EE credits, but there may be differences in how the credit is applied.
-Some institutions will accept the credit as “elective" credit that can’t be applied to specific requirements for a major.
+Most colleges and universities in the United States accept ASC and EE credits, but there may be differences in how the credit is applied.
+We encourage students to check with their intended future institution about their current credit transfer policies.

-- Most colleges and universities will give early college credits like those earned in ASC and EE more weight than AP credits when a student submits an application, and view it as an indicator of the likelihood of future college success.
+Most colleges and universities will give early college credits like those earned in ASC and EE more weight than AP credits when a student submits an application, and view it as an indicator of the likelihood of future college success.